LaxmanSingh07/BACKEND__PROJECT/README.md

 ```

 - Once you've added your db config as listed above, go to the src folder form your terimal and excute `npx sequelize db:create`

+## DB DESIGN
+  - Airplane Table
+  - Flight
+  - Airport
+  - City

+  - A flight belongs to an airplane but one airplane can be used in multiple flights
+  - A city has many airport but one airport belongs to the city
+  - One airport can have many flights, but a flight belongs to one airport